mattiasgalliano/ditto/README.md

 <h1>Ditto Chatbot</h1>

 Ditto is an LLM-powered chatbot in your terminal that can emulate any persona.
-Have fun :smile:!
+Have fun :grin:!

 <h1>Requirements</h1>
 Python 3.10 (https://www.python.org/downloads/release/python-3100)<br \>